-Cabozantinib inhibits the activity of tyrosine kinases including MET, VEGF receptors, AXL and RET.
-These receptor tyrosine kinases are involved in both normal cellular function and in pathologic processes such as oncogenesis, metastasis, tumor angiogenesis and maintenance of the tumor microenvironment.
+Cabozantinib inhibits the activity of tyrosine kinases including MET, AXL, VEGF receptors, and RET.
+These receptor tyrosine kinases are involved in both normal cellular function and in pathologic processes such as oncogenesis, metastasis, tumor angiogenesis, drug resistance, and maintenance of the tumor microenvironment.

-Cabozantinib was discovered by Exelixis, and the company is focusing its development and commercialization efforts primarily on the compound in recognition of its potential to treat a wide variety of cancers.
+Cabozantinib was discovered by Exelixis, and is the focus of the company’s development and commercialization efforts in recognition of its potential to treat a wide variety of cancers.
 Cabozantinib’s global clinical development program includes approximately 45 ongoing or planned clinical trials, including: company-sponsored trials; studies conducted under the company’s Cooperative Research and Development Agreement (CRADA) with the National Cancer Institute’s Cancer Therapy Evaluation Program (NCI-CTEP); and an Investigator-Sponsored Trial program.

 For information on approved uses of cabozantinib, please visit our Medicines page.

 Advanced Hepatocellular Carcinoma.
-Exelixis is also investigating cabozantinib in patients with advanced hepatocellular cancer (HCC) in CELESTIAL, a global, randomized, double-blind phase 3 pivotal trial.
+Exelixis is also investigating cabozantinib in patients with advanced HCC in CELESTIAL, a global, randomized, double-blind phase 3 pivotal trial.
 CELESTIAL is targeting an enrollment of 760 patients with advanced HCC who have received prior treatment with sorafenib.
-The primary endpoint of the trial is OS, and data are anticipated in the 2017 time frame.
+The primary endpoint of the trial is OS.
+Data continue to be anticipated in 2017 following an Independent Data Monitoring Committee recommendation that the study continue as planned following its first planned interim analysis, which was announced in September 2016.
 There is currently no standard of care available in second- or later-line patients who have received prior sorafenib, highlighting the unmet medical need in this disease setting.
 For more information on CELESTIAL, visit the trial’s page on ClinicalTrials.gov.

 Research Sponsored by External Parties

 Phase 1b Combination Trial with Immunotherapies.
-Exelixis’ collaborators at the National Cancer Institute are sponsoring a phase 1b trial of cabozantinib in combination with nivolumab alone, or in combination with nivolumab plus ipilimumab, in patients with genitourinary tumors, including bladder cancer and renal cell carcinoma (RCC).
+Exelixis’ collaborators at the National Cancer Institute are sponsoring a phase 1b trial of cabozantinib in combination with nivolumab alone, or in combination with nivolumab plus ipilimumab, in patients with genitourinary tumors, including bladder cancer and RCC.
 The primary endpoint of the trial is the determination of dose-limiting toxicities and a recommended phase 2 dose for the combinations.
-Exelixis believes that there is a strong rationale for combining cabozantinib with immunotherapies, including clinical evidence of cabozantinib’s ability to create a more immune-permissive environment, as well as preclinical data suggesting cabozantinib increases T-cell infiltration into tumors.
-Data from this trial could have relevance in other disease settings, including non-small cell lung cancer.
+Data from this trial could have relevance in multiple other tumor settings.

 Non-Small Cell Lung Cancer.
 At the American Society for Clinical Oncology’s 2015 Annual Meeting, investigators presented positive results from two clinical trials of cabozantinib in molecularly-defined subsets of non-small cell lung cancer.